cowprotocol/cowswap/README.md

 ### Price feeds

-CowSwap tries to find the best price available on-chain using some price feeds.
+CoW Swap tries to find the best price available on-chain using some price feeds.

 All price feeds are enabled by default, but they can be individually disabled by using an environment variable: